tekeinhor/logging-my-way/posts/2025-02-02_archi/index.md

 ```

-### Conclusion
+## Conclusion

-We've seen an example of architecture for deploying a complete project with AWS.
-Of course there are many ways, this architecure could be improved.
-So here a (non exhaustive) list of improvement axis:
+We've seen an example of an architecture for deploying an entire project on AWS.
+Of course, there are many ways this architecture could be improved.
+So here is a (non-exhaustive) list of areas for improvement:
-- Scalability
-  - Improve dimensioning of the services with Fargate
+- Scalability: improve dimensioning of the services with Fargate,
-- Observability
-  - Add monitoring of logs, metrics and traces and alert to better handles error, crashes and downtime
+- Observability: add monitoring (of logs, metrics and traces) add alerting in order to better handle failures, crashes and downtime,
-- Security
-  - Improve security with services within AWS with WAF (Web Application Firewall)
+- Security: improve security of services within AWS with WAF (Web Application Firewall).